llobato/docs/docs/other/install-gwms-frontend.md

     The Frontend configuration includes many knobs, some of which are conflicting with a RPM installation where there is only one version of the Frontend installed and it uses well known paths.
 Do not change the following in the Frontend configuration (you must leave the default values coming with the RPM installation):

        - frontend_versioning='False' (in the first line of XML, versioning is useful to install multiple tarball versions)
-       - work base_dir must be /var/lib/gwms-frontend/vofrontend/ (other scripts like /etc/init.d/gwms-frontend count on that value)
+       - for RPM installs, work base_dir must be /var/lib/gwms-frontend/vofrontend/ (other scripts like /etc/init.d/gwms-frontend count on that value)

 #### Using a Different Factory

 The configuration above points to the OSG production Factory.
 If you are using a different Factory, then you have to:

-1.  replace `gfactory@gfactory-1.t2.ucsd.edu` and `gfactory-1.t2.ucsd.edu` with the correct values for your factory.
-And control also that the name used for the frontend () matches.
+1.  replace `gfactory@gfactory-1.t2.ucsd.edu` and `gfactory-1.t2.ucsd.edu` with the correct values for your Factory.
+And control also that the name used for the Frontend () matches.
-2.  make sure that the factory is advertising the attributes used in the factory query expression (`query_expr`).
+2.  make sure that the Factory is advertising the attributes used in the Factory query expression (`query_expr`).

 ### Configuring HTCondor

-The HTCondor configuration for the frontend is placed in `/etc/condor/config.d`.
+The HTCondor configuration for the Frontend is placed in `/etc/condor/config.d`.

 - 00_gwms_general.config
 - 01_gwms_collectors.config